himanshuc3/portfolio-new/blog/macro:-everyone-get's-picture-in-picture-mode.md

 tags: ['js', 'macro']
 ---

+This is first of the many posts (hopefully) I will create in the "Microbe" series.
+It also happens to be my very first blog post here and I hope you learn something other than me justifying my terrible marks in english in this piece of writing.
+On that note let's dive right in.

 >  *Microbe* :: microscopic, single-celled organisms like bacteria and fungi.
 That's the most lucid definition and also the first google search result (#SEOmatters).

+Welcome to
  Well keeping the context, a **microbe blog topic is considered as a TIL topic**.
 Purpose of these type of articles is to be able to read them in even the most busiest of work days in a couple of minutes.
 So let's get rolling .

 ## Picture in Picture API